There are a lot of vending machines selling all sorts of things in Japan.

 I’ll be honest.

-This, to me at least was the most random vending machine I saw.
+To me, this was the most random vending machine I saw.

-I like the sauce but to see it in a vending machine.
+I like the sauce, but to see it in a vending machine.

 Only in Japan springs to mind here.